-- Q. Will you revive any old kit designs?
+- Q. Will you continue to offer vintage kit designs?

-- A. Very likely.
+- A. Yes.
 Tell us what you'd like – take

-- Q. When can I start ordering Heathkit® kits?
+- Q. How can I order the latest Heathkit® kit designs?

-here and elsewhere, as we make progress.
+here and elsewhere, as we make progress on each kit we sell.
 Thanks for being patient

 - Q. I have great ideas—about products I wish you'd make, and

 past kits I'd buy if Heathkit brings them back.
 What should I

 - A. You are our favorite customer.
 We want to hear from you.
 Of

 course, don't tell us anything proprietary unless you have a